 BEA were permitted to fly direct from Heathrow to all the European capitals, most regional UK airports had domestic services into Heathrow operated into Heathrow - the airport that denied entry for independent operators.
 In addition to this, BEA and the intercontinetal operator British Overseas Airways Corporation (BOAC) flew direct services from secondary airports like Manchester to many European capitals.
 There was very little for the independents to operate profitably.
 Unless a carrier like Dan-Air flew Liverpool - Rotterdam!
 Something, that was objected to!
 Ultimately, the licence was granted and Dan-Air would have to work hard to make the service a success.

 In 1968 Dan-Air created 'Link City' in an effort to offer something that BEA had not tried.
 These short hop trips would operate, as the name suggests, in a circular rotation, flying many sectors a day.
-A passenger could fly from Gatwick to Bristol, where other passengers would join the flight on a ten minute flight to Cardiff before carrying on to drop off and pick up passengers in Gloucester, Manchester, Liverpool, Carlisle, Newcaslte and Glasgow.
+A passenger could fly from Gatwick to Bristol, where other passengers would join the flight on a ten minute flight to Cardiff before carrying on to drop off and pick up passengers in Gloucester, Manchester, Liverpool, Carlisle, Newcastle and Glasgow.

 The Nord 262 joined the fleet in 1970 offering passengers greater comfort.
 The 'Link-City' flights had minimal turnarounds of a little as five minutes at the airports served.
 This convenience pleased passengers, but irritated British Rail, who formally objected to the flights.